Disclaimer: I signed an NDA for this project, so I can only show limited work. If you're curious about this, I would love to talk!

 A user–centered research project and design proposal that explored the problem of finding people to work out with on a very short notice.

 Analyzing and interpreting our research, we proposed developing an effective system for finding exercise partners and creating a connected network that can motivate exercise.

-Partners: Jake Scherlis + Courtney Pozzi
+Team: Jake Scherlis + Courtney Pozzi

 Duration: 3 weeks